FAB619/EnovaRobotics-Projects-COVID19/index.md

 ## What?
 <hr />
-JASMIN is a healthcare robot enlisted to fight the coronavirus, allow specialist or doctors to diagnose the patient remotely.
+JASMIN is a healthcare robot / COVID-19 sorting robot for hospitals enlisted to fight the coronavirus, it allows specialist or doctors to diagnose the patient remotely.